jhower786/imathas_web_guide/index.md

     <li class="accordion-navigation"><a class="accordion-link" href="#panel-1-1" aria-expanded="false">My grade seems wrong, what do I do?</a>
         <div class="content" id="panel-1-1">
-        If there is any chance you have never clicked on the "Live Poll Sync" button then do so now, by selecting your course in Canvas, and then selecting "Modules" followed by scrolling down until you see "Live Poll Sync", which you click: <br>
+        If there is any chance you have never clicked on the "Live Poll Sync" button then do so now, by selecting your course in Canvas, and then selecting "Modules" followed by scrolling down until you see "Live Poll Sync", which you then click on: <br>
         <img max-width="50%" src="./img/Live Poll sync pic.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block"> <br>
         </div>
     </li>
-    <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-1" aria-expanded="false">Where do I find Live Poll if I am using the Canvas App?</a>
+    <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-1" aria-expanded="false">Where do I find Live Poll if I am using the Canvas Student app?</a>
         <div class="content" id="panel-2-1">
         For iOS do the following: <br>
         1) Enter your class in Canvas <br>